Cynthia Bailey Says Dealing With Negative Responses To Daughter Noelle’s Coming Out Was ‘Tough’

-The Real Housewives of Atlanta star, Cynthia Bailey, 53 and her daughter Noelle Robinson, 20, opened about the experience they shared when Noelle came out as sexually fluid on television in an interview with Hollywood Life on Thursday.
+Real Housewives of Atlanta star Cynthia Bailey, 53, and her daughter Noelle Robinson, 20, opened about the experience they shared when Noelle revealed her fluid orientation on television in an interview with Hollywood Life on Thursday.
 The mother-daughter team also discussed how the two prepared for a backlash and dealt with some hate.

 Noelle came out to Cynthia as the two were casually driving and filming for the hit reality show.
 The Atlanta mother explained that she wasn’t aware of what was to come.